-Why Travel Costs shouln'd be A Significant Concern
+Why Travel Costs shoulDN’T be A Significant Concern

-You should not let geographic location be your primary determining factor in choosing a lawyer to represent you for your employment or professional conduct matter.
-Our practice is highly connected, mobile, and cost-competitive with local counsel anywhere in Ontario.
+You should not let geographic location be your primary determining factor in choosing a lawyer to represent you for your professional conduct or employment matter.
+Our practice is highly connected, mobile, and cost-competitive with local counsel .
 We foster close connections with our clients, even if every meeting is not face to face.

 Our costs with travel may be less than other's costs without travel

 We find travel costs generally constitute a small proportion of our clients' overall expenses, and either eliminate travel costs entirely or offer flat all-inclusive travel charges specified up front in each retainer agreement.
 You may find our total costs are lower than local similarly qualified legal counsel, even once travel is figured into the equation, because of us not having to pay big city overheads.
-And outside of big cities, you may not be able to find similarly qualified counsel who are readily available, whereas our practice is based on operations anywhere in Ontario.
+And outside of big cities, you may not be able to find similarly qualified counsel who are readily available, whereas our practice is based on operations anywhere in Ontario and beyond.
 We've worked from Thunder Bay, to Sudbury, to London, to Ottawa, and of course in the Greater Toronto Area, and are familiar with the courts and tribunals throughout the province.
+We’ve also practice from Victoria in the west to St. John’s in the east..

 We find the clients who get on best with us like quick and thoughtful electronic responses to queries, some telephone contact for more nuanced discussions, face to face contact when justified like preparation for testimony, and reliable attendance at court or tribunal hearings wherever they might be.

-Most EMPLOYMENT & Professional Conduct Fees are Incurred from in-Office Work NOT REQUIRING TRAVEL
+Most PROFESSIONAL CONDUCT AND EMPLOYMENT Fees are Incurred from in-Office Work NOT REQUIRING TRAVEL

 Why A Mix of Hourly Rates & Block Fees Represent Best Value In These Cases